April 3, 2024

 Subscribe to the Premed Catalyst Newsletter

 When your dream is a place like UCLA Medical School, it’s hard not to feel like you’re already behind.
 You’re juggling GPA stress, MCAT burnout, and a growing list of extracurriculars that somehow still feel “not enough.”
-You’ve checked Reddit more times than you’d admit, hoping someone will just say what it really takes.
-And every post makes it feel more impossible.
+You’ve checked Reddit more times than you’d admit, hoping someone will just say what it really takes to get into a T20 medical school.
+And every time you see the UCLA Medical School acceptance rate it feels a little bit more impossible.

 At Premed Catalyst, we’ve lived through this chaos.
 Which is why we created the resource we wish we had when we were premeds.
 And we made it free.
 You’ll get eight full AMCAS applications that earned acceptances to UCLA, UCSF, and other top programs.
 Real stories, real stats, which means zero guesswork for you.